 The legal process that occurs after a person passes away depends largely on whether or not they died with a Will.
 If they did have a valid Will at the time of their death, they are said to have died testate.
 On the other hand, if they passed away without a will, they are said to have died intestate.
 The differences between testate and intestate probate are substantial, so it is imperative to understand the implications of each form.

 In the state of Washington, the distribution of assets in intestate probate depends primarily on the family status of the deceased.
 Intestate distribution varies depending on whether the person was married, had children, or parents and siblings to inherit their estate.
-If a person died intestate and was unmarried, their entire estate will be inherited by their children.
-If they did not have children, the estate will be inherited by their parents.
+For example, If a person died intestate and was unmarried, their entire estate could be inherited by their children.
+If they did not have children, their estate could be inherited by their parents.
 If a person died intestate and they were married, their spouse will receive all community property and half of all separate property owned by the deceased.
-Any children will inherit the remaining half.
+Any children will inherit the remaining half of the decedent's separate property.
 More detailed information regarding intestate distribution can be found within Section 11.04.015 of the Revised Code of Washington or by speaking with a knowledgeable probate attorney at Baxter Legal Services.

 Testate probate is much more straightforward, considering the deceased will have established a Will to name specific beneficiaries.
 In these situations, all property and assets will be distributed based on the provisions of the Will.
 This is generally preferable for most individuals, as it provides the power to specify exactly how property will be passed down.
 This option is not available when a person dies intestate.